Informasjonsforvaltning/docs/README.md

 ```
 At http://localhost:1313 you will see your site as you update and save content.
 ## Publish
-To publish your new content to our site, you need to do the following steps.
+To publish your new content to our site, you need to commit and push your changes to the master branch of this repo.
 Only people with the correct privileges will actually be able to publish new content.
 ```
 <Press Ctrl+C to kill the hugo server>
-./deploy.sh
+git add .
+git commit -m "<your commit message>" git push
 ```
-This script will generate, commit and publish the new content (the public folder) to our site.
+The content will be automatically generated and deployed to https://informasjonsforvaltning.github.io/